yilmazdoga/lifting-2d-stylegan-for-3d-aware-face-generation/README.md

 ```sh
 python tools/generate_images_re.py --model_original /path/to/the/checkpoint --model_reproduced /path/to/the/checkpoint --output_dir your/output/dir
 ```
-Make sure the checkpoint file and its `config.py` file are under the same folder.

 ### Running Viewpoint Manipulation
 You can run viewpoint manipulation for a single LiftedGAN by:
 ```sh
 python tools/generate_poses.py /path/to/the/checkpoint --output_dir your/output/dir --type yaw
 ```
-Make sure the checkpoint file and its `config.py` file are under the same folder.
-Change the type parameter to toggle between yaw and pitch manipulation.

 ### Running Viewpoint Manipulation (using same latent vector)
 You can run viewpoint manipulation by using 2 different LiftedGANs (whit same latent vector) by:
 ```sh
 python tools/generate_poses_re.py --model_original /path/to/the/checkpoint --model_reproduced /path/to/the/checkpoint --output_dir your/output/dir --type yaw
 ```
-Make sure the checkpoint file and its `config.py` file are under the same folder.
-Change the type parameter to toggle between yaw and pitch manipulation.

 ### Running Light Direction Manipulation
 You can run light direction manipulation for a single LiftedGAN by:
 ```sh
 python tools/generate_lighting.py --model_original /path/to/the/checkpoint --model_reproduced /path/to/the/checkpoint --output_dir your/output/dir
 ```
-Make sure the checkpoint file and its `config.py` file are under the same folder.

 ### Running Light Direction Manipulation (using same latent vector)
 You can run light direction manipulation by using 2 different LiftedGANs (whit same latent vector) by:
 ```sh
 python tools/generate_lighting_re.py --model_original /path/to/the/checkpoint --model_reproduced /path/to/the/checkpoint --output_dir your/output/dir
 ```
-Make sure the checkpoint file and its `config.py` file are under the same folder.

 ### Running pose interpolation
 You can run the command below to interpolate between two face poses:
 ```sh
 python tools/generate_poses_interpolate.py /path/to/the/checkpoint --output_dir your/output/dir
 ```
-Make sure the checkpoint file and its `config.py` file are under the same folder.

 ### Running pose interpolation  (using same latent vector)
 You can run the command below to interpolate between two face poses:
 ```sh
 python tools/generate_poses_interpolate_re.py --model_original /path/to/the/checkpoint --model_reproduced /path/to/the/checkpoint --output_dir your/output/dir --type yaw
 ```

-Make sure the checkpoint file and its `config.py` file are under the same folder.
-Change the type parameter to toggle between yaw and pitch manipulation.
+For all experiments make sure the checkpoint file and its `config.py` file are under the same folder.
+For viewpoint manipulation experiments you can change the type parameter to toggle between yaw and pitch manipulation.

 ### Testing FID